fatihilhan42/Data_Science_Journey/Machine learning/Introduction to Machine Learning/Supervised Learning/Linear and Logistic Regression/Logistic Regression/Logistic Regression with Python and scikit-learn.md

 The coefficients of the logistic regression model can be interpreted as the change in the log odds of the response variable for a one unit change in the predictor variable, holding all other predictors constant.
 The magnitude of the coefficients can indicate the strength of the relationship between the predictor and response variables, and the sign of the coefficients can indicate the direction of the relationship (positive or negative).

-4. How to evaluate the performance of a logistic regression model using metrics such as accuracy, precision, recall, and the area under the ROC curve.
+### **4. How to evaluate the performance of a logistic regression model using metrics such as accuracy, precision, recall, and the area under the ROC curve.**

 In order to evaluate the performance of a logistic regression model, we can use a variety of metrics such as accuracy, precision, recall, and the area under the ROC curve (AUC).